yuhongda/echarts-readymade/README.md

 ### For `<Bar />` and `<Line />` and `<Scatter />`, we import the three chart components from `echarts-for-react`

-> I think there is no need to import full components of echarts-for-react, so just import useful components for some chart components.
-Like in <Line /> component, we  also import <BarChart /> and <ScatterChart />, so you can use them on one chart.
+> I think there is no need to import full components from echarts-for-react, so we just import useful components for some chart components.
+But in some scenarios, user wants show Line on a Scatter chart.
+So like in <Line /> component, we also import <BarChart /> and <ScatterChart />, so you can use them on one chart.
 Maybe there is other scenario, feel free let me know.

 ## Usage